brodieaustin/poisoned-well-novel/poisoned-well.md

 "I'm here.
 Try to be more quiet," she said, though not entirely sure why.
 The snow made everything hushed and muffled.
 "What's wrong?"

-"I can't breathe in here.
+"I ca not breathe in here.
 It's too stuffy and close.
 I want to get out."

-"We can't do that.
+"We ca not do that.
 I'm sorry.
 You have to stay in here."

 The girl started to thrash about, "But I have to get out!"
 The board bumped and began to give way the more she moved.

-Despite knowing that she shouldn't, Manan finally gave in.
+Despite knowing that she should not, Manan finally gave in.
 "Okay, okay.
 Just try to calm down.
 I'll get you out."
 She cleared the way for the girl, who say up and took deep breaths as she did.

 "It's terrible in there.
 Too dark and terrible.
 The wagon bounces.
 I bumped my head...more than once."

 "You can stay up here for now.
-I haven't seen anyone one the road in a while.
+I have not seen anyone one the road in a while.
 Maybe we'll be safe.
 But you have to listen and pay attention.
 If I whistle like this..."
 Manan pursued her lips and made shrill, thrilling sound like a bird, "You have to get back down there and cover up the best you can."

 "I will.
 I'll pay attention."